asmsaiff/tutor-bkash/readme.txt

 = Can I process refunds? =

 Refunds must be processed manually through the bKash merchant panel.
 The plugin doesn't handle automatic refunds.

+== Disclaimer ==

+This plugin is **not affiliated with, maintained, endorsed, or sponsored** by Themeum, Tutor LMS, or bKash.

+- "Tutor" and "Tutor LMS" are trademarks of Themeum.
+- "bKash" is a trademark of bKash Limited.

+These names are used solely to indicate compatibility.
+The plugin is developed and maintained independently by the open-source community.

 == Changelog ==